KeithBurghardt/GeneticsMateSelection/README.md

 R code
 - bp2cm.r: This code recreates cM values for each SNP and fills in any missing centimorgan values via imputation
 - pca.r: This code determines PCA components from genome data
+- firth_fit_hrs.r: This code extracts logistic regression coefficients and p-values for each slice in HRS data, both with and without controlling for covariates.
-- firth_fit.r: This code extracts logistic regression coefficients and p-values for each slice, both with and without controlling for covariates.
+- firth_fit_elsa.r: This code extracts logistic regression coefficients and p-values for each slice in ELSA data, both with and without controlling for covariates.
+- firth_synth.r: creates synthetic data uncorrelated with the outcome variable to assess how near-colinearity affects Firth logistic regression fits.

 ## Software requirements